Oldsmobile Cutlass Supreme: Fifth generation (1988–1997)

 The trim levels and the lineup were gradually pared down over time.
-The Quad-4 was last produced during the 1991 model year; the manual transmission option during 1992; the International Series during 1993; the S model during 1994; the convertible during 1995; and the 3.4 L V6 engine option during 1996.
+The Quad 4 engine was last produced during the 1991 model year; the manual transmission option during 1992; the International Series during 1993; the S model during 1994; the convertible during 1995; and the 3.4 L V6 engine option during 1996.
 The Cutlass Supreme ceased production at the end of the 1997 model year.
 That same year, an N-body Cutlass (actually a badge-engineered Malibu) was introduced to replace the Ciera, but this model lasted just three years.
 The Cutlass Supreme's place in the Oldsmobile line was taken by the 1998 Intrigue, built on the next version of the W platform.
 The Cutlass Supreme ended production on April 24, 1997.

 The W-body Cutlass Supreme was built in Doraville, Georgia from 1988 to 1995, and at the Fairfax Plant in Kansas City, Kansas from 1996 to 1997.
 The first 1988 Cutlass Supreme rolled off the assembly line on January 13, 1988.
 The last Cutlass Supreme convertible was completed on February 15, 1995.
 The reason for this is that the last 34,743 cars built in Doraville were sedans, the coupe production was sent to Fairfax, Kansas around March 1, 1995, and Cars and Concepts did not have a facility near Fairfax.